 The second is named "the ground of stainlessness."
-In it, the karma of the body, mouth, and mind, In all of its ten different types, becomes entirely pure.
-One becomes, by one's very nature, sovereignly independent.
+171 In it, the karma of the body, mouth, and mind, In all of its ten different types, becomes entirely pure.
+172 One becomes, by one's very nature, sovereignly independent.

 On account of the karmic rewards specific to this ground, Cultivation of the perfection of moral virtue manifests as foremost.
-In the worlds of a thousand buddhas, c.
-The Third Ground: The Ground of Illumination 052 / (45)

-One becomes unshakable and gains sovereign independence.
+In the worlds of a thousand buddhas, One becomes unshakable and gains sovereign independence.